 2.3.3 Long-distance movements and non-migratory individuals

 Woodcock occasionally underwent long-distance movements outside of the spring and fall migratory periods.
 To determine if the full and base models affected our ability to detect these long-distance movements, we manually classified 3 potential movement states: foray loops, dispersals, and summer migrations (Table 2).
-Foray loops and dispersals were both presumably exploratory movements, where dispersals resulted in displacement from the original site while foray loops did not.
-We counted the frequency of dispersals and foray loops based for all birds with locations spanning at least 1 month, which was long enough to correctly classify movement classes.
+Foray loops and dispersals were each presumably exploratory movements, where dispersals resulted in displacement from the original site while foray loops did not.
+We counted the frequency of dispersals and foray loops for all birds with locations spanning at least 1 month, which was long enough to correctly classify movement classes.
 Summer migrations were movements of similar distance and direction to fall migration, but occurred prior to August 1, well before the normal onset of fall migration.
 We counted the frequency of summer migrations based on all birds tracked between May 1st–Sep.
 1st.

 To determine if the use of the full and base models impacted our detection of non-migratory individuals, we calculated the percentage of individuals that did not migrate using the pool of all individuals tracked between the nominal start of the migratory season (Fall: Oct.
 15, Spring: Feb.
 15) and the date by which most birds had initiated migration (95th quantile of the departure dates for that season).
 Any individuals that had at least one location before, during, and after this period, but did not enter a corresponding migratory state, were designated as non-migratory for that season.
 We used the same time periods to determine whether a bird migrated during the season before or after its non-migratory season.